arkency/posts/posts/2014-07-01-one-ruby-to-rule-them-all.md

 ---
-title: "One Ruby to rule them all"
+title: "From Rails to RubyMotion: basic toolkit"
 created_at: 2014-07-01 09:49:36 +0200
 kind: article
 publish: true